nik-052/Prediciting-Stock-returnsby-XGBoost/README.md

 # Prediciting-Stock-returnsby-XGBoost
-I am learning XGBoost and have tried a challenge in Kaggle
+I am learning XGBoost and have tried a challenge in Kaggle</br >
+I'm adding the data sets in this repo.